distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/functional_spec/Functional_Specification.md

 Products that propose an alternative to "cloud storage giants" already exist in the market.
 See [Storj](https://storj.io) and [Sia](https://sia.tech/) for examples.
 However, such products are paid and manage the underlying cloud network.
 Our business model would be to provide free unmanaged software and charge for tech support.

-### 1.3 Glossary
+### 1.3 Glossary (project-defined terms)

-Define and technical terms used in this document.
-Only include those with which the reader may not be familiar.

-**Cloud storage platform** - network of computers accessible via the Internet that stores user data.
+**Cloud storage platform / Cloud** - network of computers accessible via the Internet that stores user data.

-**Node** - any computer system capable of participating in a cloud storage platform.
+**Node** - any computer system that participates in the cloud storage platform.
 Including but not limited to virtual machines, servers, and PC's.

+**Capable machine** - machine that could potentially be turned into a node, due to its storage and networking abilities.

+**Node software** - program installed to turn a machine into a node.

+**Host** - the machine on which node software is running, the node.

+**Client / client software** - program that a user uses to access their files on the cloud.

+**Active node** - node successfully participating in the cloud.

+**Inactive node** - node that can no longer participate in the cloud due to some problem.

+**Data store** - the place where user data is stored on a node, such as a directory on the hard disk's file system.

+### 1.4 Glossary (other terms)

 **Go** - modern C-like general-purpose programming language.